 The new revision to Arizona’s DUI laws makes the possibility of home detention much more real for many Arizona residents convicted of driving under the influence.
 Home detention is a way to serve a jail sentence within the comforts of one’s home.
 This concept has been even more liberalized.
 The recent changes allow for home detention much sooner than before, reducing the time spent in an actual jail.
 Furthermore, the statute about ignition interlock devices can be combined with this revision, reducing the required time spent in a jail even more.
 The conditions of this change are very complicated but can mean a fraction of the time previously required for a DUI conviction.
 An individual previously required to spend a minimum of 30 days in jail can be eligible for just two and a half days in jail if they agree to an ignition interlock device and are granted the ability for home detention.

 While the initial answer to the question of imminent jail time is “yes,” it is given with reservations because of the many options available.
 Lesser sentences or jail alternatives are more available than they ever have been in Arizona.
 Furthermore, jail sentences are only given in the event of an actual conviction, which is not always necessary.
 The obvious way to avoid jail time is to not drive after consuming alcohol.
 Secondly, with the help of an experienced DUI attorney in Phoenix, the facts and evidence against you, if you are arrested for DUI, can be challenged and dismissal may be a very real possibility depending on the circumstances of the case.

 Call our office today to set up a confidential consultation with our board-certified attorney.
-When you work with Rosenstein Law Group, you can have peace of mind knowing that an elite team of top-notch lawyers is on your side.
+When you work with Rosenstein Law Group, you can have peace of mind knowing that an elite team of top-notch Phoenix Criminal defense lawyer is on your side.
 Learn more about your defense options and about working with our proven legal team by calling (480) 456-6400 for a free, no-obligation consultation.